1thenikita/Visual-Studio/README.md

-# DiscordRPCVS
+# DiscordRPCVS for Visual Studio
-# DEPRECATED: I no longer wish to use Microsoft products, someone else may fork this repository and maintain the extension as their own.
-This extension enables [Discord Rich Presence](https://discordapp.com/rich-presence) for Visual Studio 2017 and 2019.
+This extension enables on [Discord Rich Presence](https://discordapp.com/rich-presence) for Visual Studio 2017 and 2019.

 As you're developing, this extension will automatically update your status on Discord to tell the world what you're coding.